Talking Points

 To submit a manuscript, register as an author at our online manuscript submission system, Editorial Manager, and then follow the steps to submit your article.
 Manuscripts are accepted at any time.

 In each issue of Talking Points, the Classroom Voices section provides space for shorter alternative pieces that highlight the richness of whole language in the classroom.
 We invite classroom vignettes, photo essays, book reviews, samples of students’ work, teacher interviews, or anything else that helps us situate the principles of whole language in real classroom contexts.
-These pieces should be no longer than 1–2 double-spaced pages of text; accompanying photos should be submitted in a standard graphics format (tiff, jpeg, etc.) in high resolution (300 DPI) and will require signed permissions from the photographer and the subjects.
+These pieces should be no longer than two double-spaced pages of text; accompanying photos should be submitted in a standard graphics format (e.g., TIFF, JPEG) in high resolution (300 DPI) and will require signed permissions from the photographer and the subjects (or parents or guardians).
 Student work will also require permission to be included.

 Note: For all pieces, please rely on the Whole Language Beliefs (http://www2.ncte.org/groups/wlu/beliefs/) to demonstrate how your work draws on and contributes to whole language principles and teaching practices.